 What is Moodle?

 UNE's online learning system is called Moodle (abbreviation for Modular Object-Oriented Dynamic Learning Environment).
-Moodle is part of a suite of systems designed to enhance student learning experiences at UNE.
+Most unit learning resources, online activities and discussion forums are provided in Moodle.

 Will I need special software or hardware?

 No, Moodle will display just like other web pages, so there is no special software you will need to use it.
-It is important to use an up to date browser, however, to maximise your experience.
-Supported browsers are:
+It is important to use an up to date browser.

 Windows 10 comes bundled with a new web browser called Microsoft Edge.
 Edge is currently not supported with Moodle.
 We have had reports from some Moodle users that they have had issues viewing embedded PDFs and comments in assignments marked with GradeMark.
-We recommend you try another browser, for example Internet Explorer which is included in Windows 10 (see how to start it up) or Google Chrome or Firefox.
+We recommend you try another browser, for example Google Chrome or Firefox.

 If you don't know your browser name or version go to www.whatbrowser.org and it will display the browser and version you are using.
 The ITD hardware page has a list of other hardware and software requirements needed to study at UNE.